bayank/piggy/README.md

 # piggy
-Converts a string into pig latin
+Piggy converts a string into pig latin.
+This is an excersize in manipulating elements in a list using python.